chekkan/chekkan.com/content/blog/azure-devops-create-react-app-pipeline/index.md

       failIfCoverageEmpty: true
 ```

+### Install Node.js task

+Even though the `pool` `vmImage` `Ubuntu-16.04` has a version of nodeJS installed already, this task is helpful to make sure the react app build will not start using a newer node version when the vm image updates.

+### npm test task

 At present with the script `npm test` on its own, the build will just run in watch mode.
 As the [docs](https://facebook.github.io/create-react-app/docs/running-tests#continuous-integration) at create react app suggests, adding an environment variable `CI` fixes this.
 This might get fixed in the future.